 In association with AllTrails guides, we have six illustrated walks available to download from their app or website (as well as four further walks within the Parkland and Gardens), with walking routes available by kind permission of Swinton Estate.

 Two of these start and finish at Swinton Bivouac, taking in the stunning landscape of the moors and the intriguing Druid’s Temple in the woodland.
 There is parking (charge) and the dog-friendly café for refreshments (there are Yurts and Tree Lodges for those wanting to stay in the area).
-There is also the downhill Swinton Bivouac to Swinton Country Club and Spa route which can be walked one way or as a loop walk.
+There is also the downhill Swinton Bivouac to Swinton Country Club route which can be walked one way or as a loop walk.
 Please note, the final part of this walk into Swinton Park’s parkland and gardens is through a coded gate.
-Entrance to the parkland and gardens requires a ‘Day Visitor’ pass, which can be obtained by calling 01765 680 900 to pay over the phone, or by visiting the Estate Shop at Swinton Country Club and Spa before parking at Swinton Bivouac.
+Entrance to the parkland and gardens requires a ‘Day Visitor’ pass, which can be obtained by calling 01765 680 900 to pay over the phone, or by visiting the Estate Shop at Swinton Country Club before parking at Swinton Bivouac.
 The ‘Day Pass’ provides access across the Estate, including parking at the Bivouac.